megha-krish/NourishDay/README.md

 # 🌿 NourishDay

 ## Overview
-NourishDay is a personalized daily meal suggestion app that recommends three meals per day — breakfast, lunch, and dinner — with a total calorie count tailored to the individual user, following current U.S. Dietary Guidelines (HHS/USDA).
+NourishDay is a personalized daily meal suggestion app that recommends three meals per day consisting of breakfast, lunch, and dinner.
+These all have a total calorie count tailored to the individual user, following current U.S. Dietary Guidelines (HHS/USDA).

 Users enter their age, biological sex, weight, height, and activity level.
 NourishDay calculates their daily calorie target using the Mifflin-St Jeor equation (the basis for USDA DRI recommendations), then generates a personalized meal plan from the Kaggle Daily Food & Nutrition Dataset.
 Users can filter by dietary restrictions, select cuisine preferences, save favorite meals, and prioritize saved meals in future plans.